jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 #### Quantification

-Extract the two columns transcripts ID and gene name information, The information can be found on public avalable databases: e.g. ensembl database
+Extract the two columns transcripts ID and gene name information.
+The information can be found on public avalable databases: e.g. ensembl database

-> Extract the two columns from the Mus_musculus.GRCm39.cdna.all.fa.gz
+> Extract the two columns from the Mus_musculus.GRCm39.cdna.all.fa.gz which located at /scratch/bbash/jl19/Data_QC_May2023/mm10
 > Extract all transcriptnames (1st) and genenames (4th) from  sequence names and write to a file.
 [extract_script](extract_script.sh)